What is Spring Boot Auto Configuration?

 Debugging Auto Configuration

-• Turning on debug logging
+• Enable debug logging

-• Using Spring Boot Actuator
+• Use Spring Boot Actuator

 Debug Logging